it-dept-cis/RABET-V-Pilot/for_consideration/Samples/Labeling/README.md

 In order to minimize the amount of testing, annotations should be applied to specific subcomponents.

 Consider Foo Election Night Reporting (ENR).
 The user must be authorized before they can upload a new set of election results.
-The component diagram does not specify a particular subcomponent as providing this security service, so the entire component (i.e. Foo Admin) must be classified as sensitive.
+The component diagram does not specify a particular subcomponent as requiring this security service, so the entire component (i.e. Foo Admin) must be classified as sensitive.

 ![Least decomposed diagram](./images/decompose_least.svg)